victorhuangwq/ai-sus-watcher/README.md

 - Check the service worker console in `chrome://extensions/` for errors
 - Try the "Test now" button - it should always show a notification
 - Verify the target page is open in a tab
-- Ensure that notifications are not blocked for your browser (that's what happene to me!)
+- Ensure that notifications are not blocked for your browser (that's what happened to me!)

 **Monitoring stops unexpectedly?**
 - Extension automatically stops when target tab is closed (this is intentional)
 - Click extension icon to reopen target page and resume monitoring
-- Check service worker logs for "No target tab found, stopping monitoring"

 **LLM not working?**
 - **OpenAI/Gemini**: Verify API key is correct and has credit/quota
 - **Chrome AI**: Enable `chrome://flags/#prompt-api-for-gemini-nano` and download model
 - Try switching to "No LLM" mode to see raw diffs first
 - Check service worker console for detailed LLM error messages

-**Page refresh issues?**
-- Extension intentionally refreshes pages to get latest content
-- Content script communication may fail temporarily during refresh
-- This is normal behavior - monitoring will resume after page loads

 ## License